BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Poor Water Sampling Procedures May Cause Unnecessary Concern

 Remember, as a purchaser, you are concerned for your best interests, but the vendor must also be considered and protected equally.
-This article focuses on BC land for sale and water well issues, we must remember many water systems do not have a problem, but this can not be determined without testing and conducting a water well inspection.
+This article focuses on BC land for sale and water well issues.
+Remember, many water systems are problem-free, but we cannot determine this without testing and conducting a water well inspection.

-This is an issue, and it’s not uncommon for water samples to arrive at a lab containing a chlorine residual, city water samples replacing real well water samples.
+Chlorine in water samples is a common occurrence, with city water samples often replacing real well water samples when they arrive at a lab.
 While this trick may prevent a failed report for a contaminated water well from upsetting a deal, it’s unethical and potentially dangerous!

 Always try to hire an independent water well inspection company in your local area that handles the water samples and completes the water well system inspection when possible.